edgedb/edgedb/docs/datamodel/indexes.rst

 which the index is defined.
 It can be referred to in the index expression as ``__subject__``.

-The simplest form of index is an index, which references one or more properties directly:
+The simplest form of an index is one which references one or more properties directly:

 .. code-block:: sdl